 A person's capital is taken into account when financially assessing the client contribution that the person will pay.
-Firstly, we will look to see whether the amount of capital a person has will affect their eligibility to receive financial assistance, see 12.2 Capital limits.
-Secondly, where a person is eligible for financial assistance, we will calculate how the amount of capital will affect how much the person's client contribution will be, see 12.4.1 Tariff income.
+Firstly, we will identify whether the amount of capital a person has will affect their eligibility to receive financial assistance.
+See 12.2 Capital limits.
+Secondly, where a person is eligible for financial assistance, we will calculate how the amount of capital will affect how much the person's client contribution will be.
+See 12.4.1 Tariff income.